bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/index.rst

 Secure Setup
 ============

-We strongly recommend to consider the following informations for a productive
-|ivy-engine| deployment.
-These are important whether or not you use a reverse
-proxy.
-However, a reverse proxy allows you to implement them very easily.
+We strongly recommend considering the following advice for a productive Axon Ivy Engine deployment.
+It is important whether or not you use a reverse proxy.
+However, a reverse proxy allows you to implement it easily.

 .. toctree::
     :maxdepth: 1